semgrep/bento/PRIVACY.md

 See Description of Fields for a full list.

-While using Bento in Beta, we associate this data with your email address to facilitate our outreach efforts.
+While using Bento in Beta, we associate these data with your email address to facilitate our outreach efforts.

 ### Results Data